U.S. soldier accused of Afghan killings faces "sanity" review

 After hearing preliminary evidence in November, military judge Colonel Jeffery Nance determined that Bales should face a court martial, which is due to begin in September.

-At Bales' arraignment in January, Browne's team entered no plea and told Nance they were preparing a possible "mental health Defence."
-Nance said such a Defence would require a formal psychiatric evaluation, and ordered a sanity board review.
+At Bales' arraignment in January, Browne's team entered no plea and told Nance they were preparing a possible "mental health defense."
+Nance said such a defense would require a formal psychiatric evaluation, and ordered a sanity board review.

 SANITY BOARDS COMMON